The system of partial differential equations for the $C_{_0}$ function: Some results of the function in general case

 is zero.
-Correspondingly this special choice of $\Gamma$ functions in the numerator of the integrand does not induce correction to the Feynman integral at all~\cite{J.Leray1959}.
-For other choices of poles where the Jacobian of the corresponding transformation is not zero, the Feynman integral is written as a quintuple hypergeometric function.
+Correspondingly this special choice of poles in the numerator of the integrand does not induce correction to the Feynman integral at all~\cite{J.Leray1959}.
+For other choices of poles that the Jacobian of the corresponding transformation is not zero, the Feynman integral is written as a quintuple hypergeometric function.

-In the hypergeometric function mentioned above, the coefficient of the power function of independent variables is a fraction, whose numerator and denominator are all products of several $\Gamma$ functions respectively.
-Where the independent variable of each $\Gamma$ function is a linear combination of the space-time dimension and the summation indices, and the coefficients of the summation indices are either positive or negative integers.
+In the hypergeometric function mentioned above, the coefficient of the power function of independent variables is a fraction, whose numerator and denominator are both products of several $\Gamma$ functions.
+Where the independent variable of each $\Gamma$ function is a linear combination of the time-space dimension and the summation indices, and the coefficients of the summation indices are either positive or negative integers.
 Because of this reason, the hypergeometric function is decomposed into the sum of several hypergeometric series, so that the independent variables of all $\Gamma$ functions of each 'new' hypergeometric series have definite signs at $D=4$.
-After performing the transformation of summation indices, we obtain the absolutely and uniformly convergent region of each 'new' hypergeometric series with Horn's convergent theory~\cite{Horn1889}.
+After the transformation of summation indices, we obtain the absolutely and uniformly convergent region of each 'new' hypergeometric series with Horn's study of convergence~\cite{Horn1889}.
 The intersection of all convergent regions is the absolutely and uniformly convergent region of the original hypergeometric function.

-Some convergent regions of the quintuple hypergeometric functions compose a set, where each convergent region does not intersect with the others in the set.
-Additionally each convergent region of the set either does not intersect with, or is a proper subset of the other convergent region which does not belong to the set.
+Some convergent regions of the quintuple hypergeometric functions compose a set, and each convergent region does not intersect with the others in the set.
+Additionally each convergent region in the set either does not intersect with, or is a proper subset of the other convergent region which does not belong to the set.
 In each convergent region of the set, the Feynman integral can be written as the sum of those hypergeometric functions whose convergent regions contain the concerned region of the set entirely.

-In order to shorten the length of text, we apply the approach to analyze the Feynman integrals of the $C_{_0}$ function with some special assumptions on the virtual masses in the following.
+In order to shorten the length of text, we apply the approach to the Feynman integrals of the $C_{_0}$ function with some special assumptions on the virtual masses.